Looking at the consulting engineering market right now, I see that there are two qualities of engineering firms out there at the moment.

 Quality Engineering is So Good There is Absolutely No Reason Not to Use It

-The stark reality is: the quality and consistency of the engineering coming from the quality companies is such good value right now that there is absolutely no reason not to seek out and use those companies that deliver value engineering.
+The quality and consistency of the engineering from the quality engineering consultancies is such good value that there is absolutely no reason not to seek out and use those companies that deliver value engineering.

 Now don’t get confused.